Traceable Black-box Watermarks for Federated Learning: Problem Formulation

-\begin{remark} From \hyperref[formula:main_problem]{Problem~\eqref{formula:main_problem}}, we derive the following key insights: 1) A straightforward solution for \hyperref[formula:main_problem]{Problem~\eqref{formula:main_problem}} is to offload each watermark dataset \(\mathcal{D}^w_i\) to client \( i \), allowing clients to mix \(\mathcal{D}^w_i\) with their main task dataset \(\mathcal{D}^l_i\) during local training to solve both objectives simultaneously, as proposed in~\cite{nie2024fedcrmw, nie2024persistverify, smc_local_backdoor, xu2024robwe, wu2022cits, li2022fedipr}.
+1) A straightforward solution for Problem~\ref{formula:main_problem} is to offload each watermark dataset \(\mathcal{D}^w_i\) to client \( i \), allowing clients to mix \(\mathcal{D}^w_i\) with their main task dataset \(\mathcal{D}^l_i\) during local training to solve both objectives simultaneously, as proposed in~\citep{nie2024fedcrmw, nie2024persistverify, smc_local_backdoor, xu2024robwe, wu2022cits, li2022fedipr}.
 However, this method is highly vulnerable to malicious clients who may simply discard \(\mathcal{D}^w_i\), leading to the absence of watermarks in their models.
 Furthermore, if malicious clients are aware of the watermarking process, they could intentionally tamper with it, undermining its effectiveness.
-To mitigate these risks, it is preferable to decompose \hyperref[formula:main_problem]{Problem~\eqref{formula:main_problem}}, leaving the main task to local clients while performing watermark injection solely on the server.
+To mitigate these risks, it is preferable to decompose Problem~\ref{formula:main_problem}, leaving the main task to local clients while performing watermark injection solely on the server.

 2) A critical challenge in watermark injection is the risk of watermark collisions due to model averaging during aggregation.
 Specifically, even if the server successfully injects distinct watermarks into the models before sending them to clients for local training, these watermarks will be fused during model aggregation in the next training round if parameters from all clients are simply averaged, as in FedAvg.
 To address this issue, a specialized mechanism is required to prevent watermark entanglement during aggregation.

-3) The constraint in \hyperref[formula:main_problem]{Problem~\eqref{formula:main_problem}} suggests that to avoid collisions, the server should maximize \(\|\delta_i -\delta_j\|^2_2\).
+3) The constraint in Problem~\ref{formula:main_problem} suggests that to avoid collisions, the server should maximize \(\|\delta_i -\delta_j\|^2_2\).
 However, if \(\delta_i\) and \(\delta_j\) become too divergent, this may impair the main task performance of the watermarked models.
 Additionally, since the server lacks access to clients' local datasets, directly solving the watermarking objective $L(\cdot)$ could also lead to significant degradation in the performance of the main task.
 Thus, a specialized learning strategy is required to ensure that watermark injection does not compromise the model’s main task performance. \end{remark}